Minimising surface-code failures using a color-code decoder

 \subsection{Low error-rate performance}

-We adopt the method introduced by Bravyi and Vargo in Ref.~\cite{Bravyi_2013} for the simulation of rare events, in order to numerically investigate logical failure rates at low physical error rates $p$.
+We adopt the splitting method~\cite{Bravyi_2013} for the simulation of rare events, in order to numerically investigate logical failure rates at low physical error rates $p$.
 These estimates are used to numerically verify the analytical expressions derived from path-counting in Sec.~\ref{ssec:path_counting_toric}.
-We refer the reader to the original reference~\cite{Bravyi_2013} for a comprehensive explanation.
-See also~\cite{beverland2019role}.

-As discussed in the aforementioned references, the splitting method is used to evaluate ratios of logical failure rates $R_j = \overline{P}(p_j, n) / \overline{P}(p_{j+1}, n)$ evaluated at physical error rates $p_j$ and $p_{j+1}$ that are similar.
+As discussed in Refs.~\cite{Bravyi_2013,beverland2019role}, the splitting method is used to evaluate ratios of logical failure rates $R_j = \overline{P}(p_j, n) / \overline{P}(p_{j+1}, n)$ evaluated at physical error rates $p_j$ and $p_{j+1}$ that are similar.
 The product of many such ratios can be used to interpolate between the high error rate regime where logical failure rates can be obtained using Monte Carlo sampling, and the path-counting regime discussed in the previous subsection where logical error rates are very small.
 Each term in a given ratio is evaluated by averaging over a sample of failure paths drawn from the appropriate error distribution.
 We note that when sampling these errors, we heuristically chose a number of steps such that statistical fluctuations are smaller than the desired logical error rate precision, and discard 50\% of the total generated Metropolis samples to ensure that the mixing time of the Markov process was surpassed.
 We adopt the heuristic sequence of ratios $R_j$ with physical error rates $p_{j+1}=p_j2^{\pm1/\sqrt{w_j}}$, as proposed in Ref.~\cite{Bravyi_2013} to minimise statistical error, where $w_j=\text{max}(d/2,p_jn)$ for a code distance $d$.

 We use this splitting method to numerically interpolate between initial estimates obtained using Monte Carlo sampling at $p = 5\%$, and the analytical path counting results in the low error rate regime derived in Sec.~\ref{ssec:path_counting_toric}.
 Our numerical results show good agreement with our analytical estimates for the logical error rates for both the restricted and unified decoders.
 In Fig.~\ref{fig:toric_code_splitting} we compare logical failure rates obtained with the splitting method to our analytical expressions.